morucci/repoxplorer/README.md

 RepoXplorer is the right tool to continuously watch and index your repositories like for instance your Github organization.

-The link below redirects to the demo instance where some Github orgs are indexed.

 ## All In One Docker container